Why Career Counseling Is Important

 Interview Prep: Practice With Purpose

-Interviewing international roles often includes screening for cultural fit and remote collaboration skills.
-Prepare stories that show cross-cultural experience, remote work discipline, and measurable outcomes.
-Practice with a coach who can provide a realtime critique of content and delivery.
-Record mock interviews and refine answers using a short feedback loop.
+Interviewing for international roles often includes screenings for cultural fit and remote collaboration skills.
+Prepare stories that show cross-cultural experience, remote-work discipline and measurable outcomes.
+Practice with a coach who gives real-time critique of content and delivery.
+Record mock interviews and iterate.

 Overcoming Common Barriers: Confidence, Imposter Syndrome, And Logistics